nisckis/tuenti/README.md

 9. Done.
 10. Skipped.

-    Was stuck finding thee echo command.
-It turns out to be in the `/game/actions` folder.
-The emoji to echo was [speaking head emoji](https://emojipedia.org/speaking-head/) (🗣️), but the one given in the folder above is different (in terms of unicode chars).
-The problem was that the other action commands were the same in the folder and the standard...
+    Was stuck finding the (correct) echo command...

+    It turns out that the folder `/game/actions` contains all the avaliable commands/actions.
+The problem/troll part was that the [speaking head emoji](https://emojipedia.org/speaking-head/) (🗣️ -> bad) is different from the one given in the folder (🗣 -> good).
+    The funny thing is that the other action commands were the same in the folder and the standard (emojipedia, iemoji, Windows emojis, emojiterra, ...)
+For example the flashlight, was the [actual flashlight emoji](https://emojipedia.org/flashlight/) (🔦).
 11. Done
 12. Done.